How to Write P.S. in Email Like a Pro (with Examples and Best Practices)

 They are usually short, entertaining, pulpy words that keep the reader interested in acting further.
 So, you must use precise and engaging copy while writing P.S.

 Then try to present the CTA in the smartest way possible.
-The shorter the good.
+The shorter the better.
 Though, when necessary you could use a paragraph.
 In such a case, your P.S. copy must be super cool.

 5. Review and Revise